lurena-lopez/class.FreeSF/README.md

 For download see:

-This particular version of the CLASS code was amended to solve the case of a free scalar field as a dark matter component (dubbed as ScalarFieldDarkMater, or SFDM for short), endowed with potential (1/2) m^2 phi^2, using the formalism developed in the paper 'Towards accurate cosmological predictions for rapidly oscillating scalar fields as dark matter', by L. Arturo Ureña-López and Alma X. Gonzalez-Morales, published in JCAP 1607 (2016) no.07, 048.
+This particular version of the CLASS code was amended to solve the case of a free scalar field as a dark matter component (dubbed as ScalarFieldDarkMater, or SFDM for short), endowed with a potential (1/2) m^2 phi^2, and using the formalism developed in the paper 'Towards accurate cosmological predictions for rapidly oscillating scalar fields as dark matter', by L. Arturo Ureña-López and Alma X. Gonzalez-Morales, published in JCAP 1607 (2016) no.07, 048.
 See also https://arxiv.org/abs/1511.08195.

-CLASS.FreeSF works as usual for CDM only, or for SFDM only, but also for a mixture of the two, as long as the Friedmann constraint is satisfied.
+CLASS.FreeSF works as usual for CDM only, or for SFDM only, but also for a mixture of the two.
 Also, CLASS.FreeSF works seamlessly with all other tools made for and used by the original CLASS code.

-The set up scalar field quantities follows closely the instructions of CLASS for scalar fields, see item 8) in the file explanatory.ini.
+The set up of scalar field quantities follows closely the instructions of CLASS for scalar fields, see item 8) in the file explanatory.ini.
 In particular, to have a run with SFDM proceed as indicated below.
     1. Omega_cdm must be specified in item 5).
         1a.
 Set Omega_cdm = 1.e-4 or smaller if a run is needed with SFDM as the only dark matter component.
 Beware that CLASS requires a non-zero value of Omega_cdm to correctly define the synchronous gauge of metric perturbations.
         1b.
 Otherwise set Omega_cdm to your preferred value, and the SFDM budget will be calcualted internally (see below).